Application Layer¶

 generator = ConfigGenerator()

-yaml_config = generator.generate(
+yaml_config = generator.generate_from_keybard(

 adjust_lightness=0.31,